Observation of long-range orbital transport and giant orbital torque

-\textbf{Author contributions}\\ H.H. fabricated the devices, performed the experiments, and analyzed the data.
+\textbf{Author contributions}\\ H.H., T.G., and S.H. fabricated the devices, performed the experiments, and analyzed the data.
 D.J. performed the numerical calculations with the help from H.W.L., D.G., and Y.M.
-K.A. wrote the manuscript with the help from H.H., D.J., H.W.L, and D.G.
+K.A. wrote the manuscript with the help from H.H., D.J., H.W.L, D.G, Y.M, T.G., and S.H.
 All authors discussed results and reviewed the manuscript.
 K.A. supervised the study.

-\textbf{Data availability}\\ The data that support the findings of this study are available from the corresponding author upon reasonable request.